 It is impossible within the brief space available to give a detailed overview of Philip Brophy's career and work.
 By necessity then, what follows will be selective.

-When looking at the past, even the recent past, history often tends to organise things into a schema of dates and events of significance.
+When looking at the past, even the recent past, history often tends to organize things into a schema of dates and events of significance.
 It also tends to highlight certain connections between things, connections of which one was often unaware at the time.
 Brophy thinks that in retrospect many people are of the opinion that tsk-tsk-tsk had a master plan which guided and directed the work.
 In contrast, he says, much of the work came about in a more instinctive and ad hoc way.

 According to Brophy, the group proper formed sometime between the end of 1976 and 1977.
 At the time, and for several years to follow, it had a rather fluid membership (anywhere between one and several dozen people in varying capacities and on various projects worked under the group's name).
 The group grew out of a social scene; as Brophy puts it, 'a bunch of art students who expressed similar interests in things'.
 He does not see the formation of the group as anything unique — in fact, he points to a common phenomenon of the 1970s, wherein a whole host of art school students dropped out of colleges and formed punk bands.
 Brophy believes the group fits that model, given that many of the members were indeed college or university students and one of their earliest identities was as a punk band (albeit in quotation marks, as befits their analytical approach to much of their work).
 The work itself cut across a whole range of different media, film being one amongst many, without there being any hierarchy of preference.
 On one level they worked with so many media purely and simply because the energy was there to do so.
 On another, given that their interest was in 'cultural practice' rather than a practice which was media-specific, the more media they could use the better.